 Prizes and sponsorships are being finalized and more information will be posted as it becomes available.

 The beautiful shawl that was created during the 2013 Sheep-to-Shawl will be sold via silent auction, with proceeds going to the Manna Food Bank!

 The Guidelines…Also known as “The Fine Print”

-Teams will register via Google Docs, email, phone, or snail mail.
+Teams will register via Google Docs, or via email to email@example.com.
 Space is limited to the first six teams to register, so the Google Docs form will the be fastest way to ensure you gain a spot.
 The teams will be comprised of

 Teams will be responsible for for bringing their own fiber and equipment.

 Each team will be responsible for a poster, detailing